Walmart wrestles with how to respond to active shooters

 “You need to have your own plan,” he said.
 “You don’t need to be paranoid; you just need to be prepared.”

-“I am always prepared that the Lord will take me when and how he decides to, but I am afraid for the people who love me if something were to happen to me at work,” she said.
+“I am always prepared that the Lord will take me when and how he decides to, but I am afraid for the people who love me if something were to happen to me at work,” said Gabby, who spoke on condition that only her first name be used because Walmart has discouraged employees from speaking publicly about the shooting.

+Gabby had worked for years at the store where the shooting occurred but now works at another store nearby.
+She said she and other Hispanic workers have been facing more hostility from customers recently, recalling how one shopper railed at her for speaking Spanish and complained to a manager.

+“The policy is the client is always right,” Gabby said.
+“We can’t even defend ourselves.”

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.